 10) Understand that nothing is final, and you can still gain further GCSEs later in life

 If there’s one thing we know as an online college, it’s that learning is lifelong!
-You can study your GCSEs, go on to achieve A-levels, go to university, and be happy in your job for ten years, until you decide you want to become a nurse and you didn’t get a good enough maths GCSE to begin training.
+You can study your GCSEs, go on to achieve A-levels, go to university, and be happy in your job for ten years until you decide you want to become a nurse and you didn’t get a good enough maths GCSE to begin training.
 So, you find a course and you commit to studying again.
-Life will take you on many unexpected journeys, but education will only ever propel you forwards.
+Life will take you on many unexpected journeys, but education will only ever propel you forward.
 Therefore, remember, nothing is final, and whilst the GCSEs you choose are important, they’re not your only chance at success.
 Enjoy the ride.

 We hope our guide to choosing GCSE subjects helped you figure out what courses are right for you.
 We work alongside all the main UK exam boards so you can be sure you're learning from the latest syllabus, ready for the exams.
 Find out more about our wide range of GCSEs and A-levels on our website, or you can give our dedicated team a call on 0121 630 3000.